AlexisTM/Simple-Json-PHP/README.md

 Simple JSON for PHP simplify the `json_encode` function.
 Instead of creating a Stdclass and then json_encode it, send, headers and echo the json, you can simply create the object and use `$json->send();`.

-Pros :
+Pros:
-* Easy      : As simple as a Stdclass, bundled functions.
+* Easy: As simple as a Stdclass, bundled functions.
-* Fast      : JSON are encoded with the native json_encode()
+* Fast: JSON are encoded with the native json_encode()
-* Reliable  : Headers are sent automatically
+* Reliable: Headers are sent automatically
-* Complete  : You can add objects, properties or arrays
+* Complete: You can add objects, properties or arrays
 * Callback/Variable or simply a JSON option
 * JSONP compatible
 * JQuery compatible

-Cons :
+Cons:
 * Optimized for objects because JSON is an object notation.

 Usage